huma-engineering/huma-docs/data-collection/huma-app/features/Health-data-export.md

 ---
 sidebar_position: 6
-title: Health summary data export
+title: Health data export
 ---
-# Health summary data export
+# Health data export

 Huma App enables the patient to download the summary of the health data reported over a period of time in a PDF or CSV format.
 The data in PDF format is shown in an interactive graphical colour coded format.